 To help, we’ve broken down what you need to do, and everything you need to keep three common interior surfaces looking fresh and clean.

-Leather has pretty much become the de facto interior option, and while it’s fairly resistant to stains and can put up with daily wear and tear, if it’s not properly cleaned and conditioned, leather will lose its natural oils, become stiff and crack.
+Leather has pretty much become the de facto interior option — and while it’s fairly resistant to stains and can put up with daily wear and tear, if it’s not properly cleaned and conditioned, leather will lose its natural oils, stiffen and crack.

-Admittedly, cloth interiors are becoming harder to find, but if you have an older car from when cloth seats were more common (or spec’d the cloth interior option in the configurator), you’ll want to give your seats a deep clean a few times a year.
+Admittedly, cloth interiors are becoming harder to find, but if you have an older car from when cloth seats were more common (or chose the non-leather option when picking from the lot), you’ll still want to give your seats a deep clean a few times a year.